honzajavorek/honzajavorek.cz/README.md

 The rest of the plugins are mostly minor automatic tweaks to the generated article markup.

+## 🇨🇿 Translations

+To connect translations, add `Translation-ID` to their meta data with the same value, and set their `Lang` properly.
+The default language is `en`.

+## 📚 Alternates

+To document where the article has been re-published, add the URLs to the meta data as `<whatever>-URL` properties.
+E.g. `Zdrojak-URL`, `Medium-URL`, or `DevTo-URL`.

+## 🖼 Open Graph Image

+By default, the Open Graph image is set to my photo.
+To set a different image, add it to the `content/images` directory and set the `Image` meta data property in the article to the path to the image, e.g. `Image: images/foo.jpg`.

 ## 📦 Dependencies

 The npm dependencies are managed in a standard way, but saved as exact versions (see `.npmrc`) as [@dependabot](https://dependabot.com/) takes care of upgrading (see `.dependabot`).
 Python dependencies are using plain old `requirements.txt`, but it's not used as a lockfile.
 Only the top-level dependencies which are truly needed are written and locked there, with the resulting tree being left unmanaged.
 Again, [@dependabot](https://dependabot.com/) takes care of upgrading.